A FEARLESS VOICE

 By Tyler Malone

 Oscar Wilde once said, “If you’re going to tell someone the truth, make them laugh, otherwise they’ll kill you.”
-The truth is a dangerous thing, it’s a thing people hide from, a thing people kill for.
+The truth is a dangerous thing; it’s a thing people hide from, a thing people kill for.
 But it is the duty of the writer to speak the truth.
 Of course, this happens in a very roundabout way.
 The whole idea of fiction is predicated upon the fact that the reader knows going into it that whatever will follow will be fictitious, and thus, untrue.
 So therein lies the paradox: the writer must speak truth through untruth.
-The writer doesn’t just relay facts, he invents worlds that tangentially uncover the truths of the world we inhabit–a truth beyond facts.
+The writer doesn’t just relay facts, but he invents worlds that tangentially uncover the truths of the world we inhabit–a truth beyond facts.
 It takes a talented and fearless voice to succeed at doing that.

 Whether tweeting a short message to his followers, writing an award-winning novel, or translating a book of his to the screen (which he’s currently doing for the first time with the upcoming film version of his novel Midnight’s Children), he is certainly a writer who speaks truth to power.
 The fatwa on his life proves that if you’re going to tell someone the truth, even if you make them laugh, as Wilde suggests–which Rushdie’s novels surely make any educated reader do–they might still want to kill you.
 But fatwa or no fatwa, Rushdie continues to be a fearless voice in an age overrun by fear.